 - A separate two-story building has double and single rooms for up to 80 students and servers with 8 common bath areas.

 - At the rear of the property is accomodation for long-term servers in a converted garage (3 furnished suites).
 A renovated ATCO trailer will provide two additional suites in late summer 2019.
 All have a small kitchen and private bathroom.

 - The grounds of the Center are quite nice with many trees, bushes and shrubs around the main building.
 A generous lawn area is pleasantly landscaped for student walking areas.

-The Center provides a quiet, secluded and comfortable environment for the self-introspection that forms an integral part of a Vipassana meditation course.
+The Center provides a quiet and secluded environment for the self-introspection that forms an integral part of a Vipassana meditation course.
 The photographs taken on the very first visit to the property can be found here.
 Keep in mind that there will be landscaping, cleaning and reconfiguring before any courses are held (thanks to our volunteers and where necessary, professional contractors).